ubdussamad/Steganography/README.md

 into an image without any significant change in the image itself.
 (Apart from the image becoming a little brighter)

 ## Dependencies
-1. Numpy can be installed by `pip install numpy`
+1. Numpy can be installed by `pip3 install numpy`
-2. Pillow can be installed by `pip install pillow`
+2. Pillow can be installed by `pip3 install pillow`

 ## Usage
 A quick run of this python script should do the job provided the paths (relative or real) to the target image to modify